-- any door is opened then closed while the ignition is in the on position and the vehicle speed is 9 mph (15 km/h) or lower, and - the vehicle then attains a speed greater than 12 mph (20 km/h).
+- any door is opened then closed while the ignition is in the on position and the vehicle speed is 9 mph (15 km/h) or lower, and - the vehicle attains a speed greater than 12 mph (20 km/h).

-Deactivating/activating autolock feature
+Deactivating/activating autolock

-Your vehicle comes with the autolock features activated; there are four methods to enable/disable this feature:
+Your vehicle comes with the autolock feature enabled.
+There are three methods to enable/disable this feature:

-- Through your authorized dealer, - by using a power door unlock/lock sequence, or - using a keypad procedure. - by using the instrument cluster message center.
+- Through your authorized dealer, or - performing the power door lock control procedure, or - performing the message center procedure.
 Refer to Message center in the Instrument Cluster chapter.